soulzcore/iacc_python_2018/week3/6-FuncProgramming-Map-Filter-Reduce.md

 > The passed function should accept 2 arguments and return a single value

-> The function which is passed is applied to the first 2 elements in the given list resulting in a single output, the function is again applied to the output and the following element in the list.
-This process is repeated until there is only 1 element remaining
+> The function which is passed is applied to the first 2 elements in the given list resulting in a single output, the function is again applied to the output from the previous operation and the next item in the list.
+This process is repeated until there is only 1 item remaining

 > The reduce function is available in the functools built in module. ```from functools import reduce``` imports the function into the current file.